 When we began PEBL, we were motivated primarily by the climate crisis.
-The more we read about seaweed farming the more potential we could see for the two of us to shift our skills and experience into a new area - one that could help with the challenges of food systems, pollutants, health and declining coastal industries:
+The more we learn about seaweed farming the more potential we could see for us to shift our skills and experience into a new area - one that could help with the challenges of food systems, pollutants, health and declining coastal industries:

 Food system - Imports make up 48% of the food consumed in the UK.
 If more food can be cultivated in the UK this would reduce transportation effects on the environment (global food security, 2015).